pguse/ics4u-go/exercises/02-branches-loops/README.md

 	a, b := 10, 15

-	// Is at least one value even? if a%2 == 0 || b%2 == 0 {
+	// Is at least one value even?
+	// Note != is the NOT EQUAL TO operator if a%2 == 0 || b%2 == 0 {
 		fmt.Println("YES")
 	} else {